cfarkas/annotate_my_genomes/README.md

 2) (Optional) Edit NCPUS value in gawn_config.sh file in "genome_1" folder.
 Default is 10.

-3) Run the pipeline in genome_1 with a GTF named "target.gtf" (as an example) with 30 threads for text processing:
+3) Run the pipeline in genome_1 with a GTF named "target.gtf" (as an example) with 30 threads:
 ```
 bash annotate_my_genomes.sh target.gtf genome_assembly_name 30
 ```